input-output-hk/marlowe-starter-kit/docs/preliminaries.md

 Additionally, you can watch a [brief video walkthrough (2:32)](https://youtu.be/XnZ8gCjpl1E) of setting up a deployment with Demeter.

-## Local deployment using Docker only
+## 2. Local deployment using Docker only

+You can deploy [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture), Jupyter notebook and a Cardano node locally through Docker.
+This workflow runs everything in Docker containers.

+   * Requires Linux or Intel-based Mac.
-* Local version using full Docker
+   * Requires local installation of Docker

-The local version using docker are described in [this document](./docker.md).
-The **full docker** flow runs both the runtime and the jupyter notebook in docker containers.
+   * Requires significant system resources on your local machine.
+   * May take several hours or more to initially sync the Cardano node.

+For details, please see [Local deploys with Docker](./docker.md).

-## Local deployment using Docker plus Nix
+## 3. Local deployment using a combination of Docker and Nix

+You can deploy [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture) and a Cardano node in Docker.

+You can use a nix shell to run the Jupyter notebooks from the HOST and set up all the required tools and environment variables.

+   * Requires Linux
+   * Requires local installation of Docker
-* Local version using Docker + Nix
+   * Requires Nix

-The **docker + nix** flow runs the runtime in docker and the jupyter notebook in a nix shell (only available for Linux).